Winvision/Sandboxable/README.md

 ## The problem
 As developers we use a lot of library code like NuGet packages because we don't want to reinvent the wheel.
-The downside is that most of these libraries are not written with a sandbox process in mind.
+The downside is that most of these libraries are not written with a Partial Trust environment in mind.

 When we embed these libraries to our code in the sandbox we encounter 2 common issues